rubyonjets/jets/README.md

 ## How It Works

 With Jets, you focus on your business logic and Jets does the mundane work.
-You write controllers, workers and functions and Jets uploads them to Lambda and API Gateway.
+You write application code called controllers, workers and functions, and Jets uploads them to Lambda and API Gateway.

 ### Jets Controllers

-A Jets controller handles a web request and renders a response back to the user.
+A Jets controller handles a web request and renders a response back.
 Here's an example

 `app/controllers/posts_controller.rb`: